GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 5. It seems `price` field is a string rather than float.
 The datatype is important, Lets correct it.

-6. To convert the price tag to a float in the JSON file, head back to the _convert.js_ file and modify the code as follows:
+6. To convert the price tag to a float in the JSON file, head back to the _convert.js_ file and modify the code as below in line 21-27:

    ```javascript
    if (header === "tags") {